 I’m Hannah and I help to organise our events including branch meetings, training sessions and special events.
 I’m a founding member of the Women’s Equality Party and became active in the branch in Summer 2016.
 I went to conference in Manchester in November, which I found an enlightening experience.
 I’ve been a feminist for as long as I knew what one was; I can’t remember not having that nagging feeling that expectations and opportunities were restricted for me and my friends, simply because we were girls

 Anaïs Marsac – Treasurer – Anaïs takes care of our tiny but growing piggy bank.
 She’s very much looking forward to the day when this task takes more of her time because we have managed to raise some more funds and we are spending them on election campaigns.

 Founder member of WEP and co-founder of WEP Lewisham, Madeline answered the call to set up a branch locally and co-ordinates and sets direction of the Branch.
 Originally from Rochdale, she’s a former Lewisham probation officer and now is a senior lecturer in Criminology.
-Marathon-runner and dog-fosterer.
+Marathon-runner – raising funds for the 999 Club and dog-fosterer.

 Alison Proud – Data Manager

 Currently in Africa on a 2 month sabbatical where she’s volunteering on farms, Alison keeps us all up to date on what’s happening.
 She’s an indefatigable campaigner who also volunteers locally with Girl Guides.

 If you can’t see what you’re looking for in this line up and you think you could help, get in touch.
 WE want to grow our branch to reflect the community we’re based in.
 There are lots of other people involved in the Branch and we can never have too many.